nessalc/lapo-api/README.md

 7. Upload to your fork
 8. Submit a pull request

+If you have access to the server you can deploy the code yourself:

+1. SSH to the server and log in
+2. cd /var/www/lake-afton-api/
+3. sudo git pull

 If you have any questions, you can reach out at sduncan@lakeafton.com

 ### Endpoints